Juvenile Assault Defense Attorney

 We all know that growing up means making mistakes.
 Sometimes those mistakes are serious.
 Even so, they represent learning opportunities on the way to adulthood.
 Unfortunately, when the type of mistake a juvenile makes involves assault, the Texas juvenile justice system becomes involved in their lives, which can lead to significant consequences when they become an adult.

-At Paine & Nolter, P.C. we understand that the job of a parent is to protect their child and help them grow to have a full adult life – even when their child makes mistakes that result in criminal assault charges.
+At The Nolter Law Firm we understand that the job of a parent is to protect their child and help them grow to have a full adult life – even when their child makes mistakes that result in criminal assault charges.
 Momentary blunders happen, and children can fall under the influence of the wrong crowd.
 That’s why we are proud to serve those in the greater Denton, Texas area with legal representation when a child is facing juvenile assault charges.

 What to Expect from the Texas Juvenile Justice System